shoelace-style/shoelace/docs/getting-started/customizing.md

 To learn more about creating Web Animations, refer to the documentation for [`Element.animate()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate).

 ?> Animations respect the users `prefers-reduced-motion` setting.
 When this setting is enabled, animations will not be played.
-To disable animations for all users, set `options.duration` to `0`.
+To disable animations for all users, pass in `null` instead of a keyframes/options object.